 Out-of-school suspension is removal of a student from school for a period of one to ten days.
 While students are suspended from school, they shall be afforded the opportunity to complete all of their classroom assignments.
 Students will be entitled to receive at least partial credit for a completed assignment; however, reasonable grade reduction may be made on account of a student's suspension.

 The student shall not be assigned a failing grade for a completed assignment solely because of the student's suspension.
 During suspension, students are not permitted to participate in extracurricular activities or be on any school property.

-The principal, assistant principal or principal designee may suspend a student.
-Except in the case of an in-school suspension, no student shall be suspended unless prior to suspending a student, the principal, assistant principal or principal designee does both ofthe following:
+The Principal or Assistant Principal may suspend a student.
+Except in the case of an in-school suspension, no student shall be suspended unless prior to suspending a student, the Principal or Assistant Principal does both of the following:

-- 1. Give written notice of the intention to suspend and the reasons for the intended suspension to the student.
-If the proposed suspension is based on a violation listed in Ohio Revised Code Section 3313.662(A) and the student is sixteen years of age or older, the notice must contain a statement that the superintendent may seek to permanently exclude the student if the student is convicted of or adjudicated a delinquent child forthat violation; and - 2.
-Provide the student an opportunity to appear at an informal hearing before the principal, assistant principal or principal designee and challenge the reasons for the intended suspension or otherwise explain.
+- Give written notice of the intention to suspend and the reasons for the intended suspension to the student.
+If the proposed suspension is based on a violation listed in Ohio Revised Code Section 3313.662(A) and the student is sixteen years of age or older, the notice must contain a statement that the superintendent may seek to permanently exclude the student if the student is convicted of or adjudicated a delinquent child for that violation; and, - 2.
+Provide the student an opportunity to appear at an informal hearing before the Principal or Assistant Principal and challenge the reasons for the intended suspension or otherwise explain.
 The hearing can happen immediately and can happen anywhere the hall, office, classroom, etc.

-Within one school day of the student's suspension, the principal, assistant principal or principaldesignee shall also provide written notice of suspension to the parent/guardian of the student and the treasurer of the Board.
+Within one school day of the incident, the Principal or Assistant Principal shall also provide written notice of suspension to the parent/guardian of the student.
 The notice shall contain:

 - 1. The reasons for the suspension; - 2.
 Notice of the right of the student, or student's parent/guardian/custodian to appeal to the Board or the Board's designee; - 3.
-Notice that the student/parent/guardian/custodian has the right to be represented in allappeal proceedings; - 4.
-Notice of the right to be granted an appeal hearing before the Board or the Board's designee to be heard against the suspension;

-- 5. Notice of the right to request that the Board hearing be held in executive session; - 6.
-Notice that the School may seek the student's permanent exclusion if the suspensionwas based on a violation listed in Ohio Revised Code Section 3313.662(A) that was committed when the student was sixteen years of age or older and if the student is convicted of or adjudicated a delinquent child for that violation; and - 7.
+Notice that the student/parent/guardian/custodian has the right to be represented in all appeal proceedings; - 4.
+Notice of the right to be granted an appeal hearing before the Board or the Board's designee to be heard against the suspension; - 5.
+Notice of the right to request that the Board hearing be held in executive session; - 6.
+Notice that the School may seek the student's permanent exclusion if the suspension was based on a violation listed in Ohio Revised Code Section 3313.662(A) that was committed when the student was sixteen years of age or older and if the student is convicted of or adjudicated a delinquent child for that violation; and - 7.
 The date and manner by a student or parent/guardian/custodian may notify the Board of their intent to appeal the suspension.
-If the student or parent/guardian wishes to appeal the suspension, the request must be submitted, in writing, to the principal within five (5) calendar days of the written notice of suspension.
-The principal shall immediately forward this written appeal to the Board and the Board's designee.
+If the student or parent/guardian wishes to appeal the suspension, the request must be submitted, in writing, to the Principal within five (5) calendar days of the written notice of suspension.
+The Principal shall immediately forward this written appeal to the Executive Director, who will notify the Board and the Board's designee.